redux-saga/redux-saga/docs/advanced/Testing.md

 ```

 ## `effectMiddlwares`

-This is a feature currently in the v1.0.0-beta release.
-This would provide a native way to perform integration like testing without one of the above libraries.
+Provides a native way to perform integration like testing without one of the above libraries.

 The idea is that you can create a real redux store with saga middleware in your test file.
 The saga middlware takes an object as an argument.
 That object would have an `effectMiddlewares` value: a function where you can intercept/hijack any effect and resolve it on your own - passing it very redux-style to the next middleware.